Dheer15singh/Todo/README.md

 Follow these steps to set up and run the project locally:

 # 1️⃣ Clone the Repository

 git clone https://github.com/Dheer15singh/Todo.git

 cd todo-app

 # 2️⃣ Install Dependencies

 # Backend:

-cd backend
+1. cd backend

-npm install
+2. npm install

 # Frontend:

 No extra dependencies needed for the frontend.

 # 3️⃣ Setup MySQL Database

+To set up the database, follow these steps:

-Install MySQL if not installed.
+1. Install MySQL if not installed.

-Create a MySQL database.
+2. Create a new MySQL database by running the following command:

-Import the required tables using the provided SQL script.
+   CREATE DATABASE database_name;

+   USE database_name;

+3. Create the tasks table by running:

+   CREATE TABLE table_name (

+      id INT NOT NULL AUTO_INCREMENT,

+      taskName VARCHAR(255) NOT NULL,

+      taskStatus ENUM('active', 'completed') NOT NULL DEFAULT 'active',

+      taskOrder INT DEFAULT NULL,

+      PRIMARY KEY (id)

+  );

-Update database credentials in backend/db.js.
+4. Update database credentials in backend/db.js with your MySQL connection details.

 # 4️⃣ Run the Project